vvettoretti/better-buildpack-nginx/README.md

 # heroku-buildpack-nginx

-This is the official dokku buildpack for static websites, powered by nginx.
+This is NOT the official dokku buildpack for static websites, powered by nginx.

 ## Usage